acceleratedscience/openad-website/main/documentation/plugins.md

 <!-- about_plugin -->

-Plugins are how molecular tools and AI models are made available to the OpenAD client.
-They provide drastically simplified access to a series of advanced tools, and they make it easy for your own Python applications to interface with OpenAD.
+Plugins provide drastically simplified access to a series of advanced tools, and make it easy for your own Python applications to interface with OpenAD.

+<!-- /about_plugin -->

+## Creating Your Own Plugin

 Creating your own plugins is easy if you have a basic understanding of Python.

-<!-- /about_plugin -->

-### Creating Your Own Plugin

-You can create your first plugin in just minutes.
-This creates the ability for your own projects (or your favorite tools) to access OpenAD's powerful visualisation capabilities and more.
+With only a few steps you can expose your own projects (or your favorite tools) to access OpenAD's powerful visualisation capabilities and more.

+!!! note

-We will be publishing a detailed tutorial soon on this page.
+    We will be publishing a detailed developer tutorial soon.
+Come back in a few weeks.

 ## Available Plugins

 Currently there are two publicly available plugins available.

+<div class="padded-list-next"></div>

-1.  **Deep Search**<br>
+1.  **Deep Search**
-    Find molecules by similarity or substructure, scan patents for molecules and vice versa and search across available Deep Search collections.<br>
+    Find molecules by similarity or substructure, scan patents for molecules and vice versa and search across available Deep Search collections.
-    More information about this plugin can be found in the [openad-plugin-ds](https://github.com/acceleratedscience/openad-plugin-ds) repo.

     ```shell
     pip install git+https://github.com/acceleratedscience/openad-plugin-ds
     ```

+    For more information visit the [openad-plugin-ds](https://github.com/acceleratedscience/openad-plugin-ds) repo.

-2.  **RXN**<br>
+2.  **RXN**
-    RXN helps you predict chemical reactions, retrosynthesis pathways and experimental procedures.<br>
+    Predict chemical reactions, retrosynthesis pathways and experimental procedures.
-    More information about this plugin can be found in the [openad-plugin-rxn](https://github.com/acceleratedscience/openad-plugin-rxn) repo.

     ```shell
     pip install git+https://github.com/acceleratedscience/openad-plugin-rxn
     ```

+    For more information visit the  [openad-plugin-rxn](https://github.com/acceleratedscience/openad-plugin-rxn) repo.